 FCC Public File

-The Federal Communications Commission requires all TV stations, including public TV stations, to post most or all of their public inspection files to a web site maintained by the FCC.
+The Federal Communications Commission requires all public TV and radio stations, to post most or all of their public inspection files to a web site maintained by the FCC.

 Local Content and Service Report

-Every public television station who receives funding from the Corporation for Public Broadcasting is required to provide to its community an annual report on its content and services that serve local needs, including information about the impact of such services.
-The report provides an overview of WTIU’s local content and services.
+Every public television and radio station who receives funding from the Corporation for Public Broadcasting is required to provide to its community an annual report on its content and services that serve local needs, including information about the impact of such services.
+The report provides an overview of the local content and services from WTIU and WFIU.

-View the WTIU 2013 Local Content And Service Report (PDF).
+View the stations’ Local Content And Service Reports.